 Vancouver digital agency and an employer of multiple Lighthouse Labs graduates Goat spoke with our very own co-founder and head of education Khurram Virani.

 The discussion centred around how developers can stay ahead and the mindset needed to remain on-trend with the latest technologies in an ever-changing industry.
-Below you'll find excerpts from the interview as well as a link to the full article.
+Below you'll find excerpts from the interview.

 How should developers or potential developers think about staying up-to-date on code and development trends?